ProseMirror/prosemirror-changeset/README.md

    Map the span's data values in the given set through a function and construct a new set with the resulting data.

+ * **`changedRange`**`(b: ChangeSet, maps: ?[StepMap]) → ?{from: number, to: number}`\
+   Compare two changesets and return the range in which they are changed, if any.
+If the document changed between the maps, pass the maps for the steps that changed it as second argument, and make sure the method is called on the old set and passed the new set.
+The returned positions will be in new document coordinates.

  * `static `**`create`**`(doc: Node, options: ?{compare: ?fn(a: any, b: any) → boolean, combine: ?fn(a: any, b: any) → any} = {}) → ChangeSet`\
    Create a changeset with the given base object and configuration.
 The `compare` and `combine` options should be